zhangyihome/code-push-cli/cli/README.md

 This specifies whether the update should be considered mandatory or not (e.g. it includes a critical security fix).
 This attribute is simply round tripped to the client, who can then decide if and how they would like to enforce it.

-*NOTE: This parameter is simply a "flag", and therefore, its absence indicates that the release is optional, and it's presence indicates that it's mandatory.
+*NOTE: This parameter is simply a "flag", and therefore, its absence indicates that the release is optional, and its presence indicates that it's mandatory.
 You can provide a value to it (e.g. `--mandatory true`), however, simply specifying `--mandatory` is sufficient for marking a release as mandatory.*

 The mandatory attribute is unique because the server will dynamically modify it as necessary in order to ensure that the semantics of your releases are maintained for your end-users.
 For example, imagine that you released the following three updates to your app: